ps0305/Javascript-Algorithms-And-Data-Structures/Basic Data Structures/Implementation of Stack in JavaScript/Stacks.md

 ```

-> **As the number of items grows, push/pop becomes increasingly more performant than unshift/shift because every item needs to be reindexed in the latter but not the former.
+> **As the number of items grows, push/pop becomes increasingly more performant than unshift/shift because every item needs to be reindexed in the latter but not the former**.